penpot/penpot-files/CONTRIBUTING.md

 ## License ##

-We are using the CC BY 4.0 (included in the repostory).
+We are using the CC BY 4.0 (included in the repository).
 This is the default license that applies to all `.penpot` files that does not have explicit license.
 This license applies to the `.penpot` file itself and the original content (made by penpot).